dhicks6345789/docs-to-markdown/README.md

 # DocsToMarkdown
-Converts a folder tree of Word / Excel files (compatability with those produced by Mircosoft Office / Office 365, exported from Google Docs / Sheets or, hopefully, pretty much any other tool) to the Govspeak varient of Markdown as specified by GOV.UK.
-Can also convert some data to CSV format.
-The Markdown output is intended to be used as the input for static site generation tools such as Jeykll, Hugo or Hyde, and various options / assumtions exist to ensure the files produced are suitible for those tools.
+Converts a folder tree of Word / Excel files (compatability is with those produced by Mircosoft Office / Office 365, exported from Google Docs / Sheets or, hopefully, pretty much any other tool) to the Govspeak varient of Markdown as specified by GOV.UK, or to CSV if appropriate.
+The output is intended to be used as the input for static site generation tools such as Jeykll, Hugo or Hyde, and various options / assumtions exist to ensure the files produced are suitible for those tools.

+## Requirements
 This utility depends on the Ruby-based utility Pandoc, version 2.7 or higher, released Monday, 4th March 2019.
 Earlier versions (as generally packaged in Debian's repositories, for instance) have a bug which stops them parsing DOCX files created with Office 365.

-Installation:
+## Installation
 Just run docsToMarkdown.py, giving input and output folder options, e.g.:

 docsToMarkdown.py -i inputDocs -o outputFolder